krithikashreeL/Analysis-on-OMPI/README.md

  We placed all the coverage results that we got into the Coverage Reports folder, this folder has .png files and html files.

  Python_scripts folder consists of the python files that we used for analysing assert and debug count in test and production files and it also has gen_figures.py which has script for all the plots that we generated in our project.

+ In the Datasets folder we placed all the csv files that were generated from python scripts and the files that we used for plotting.

+ In the Images folder all the png files that were generated from python scripts are placed into this folder.